BMW M5 Review

 The M5 can chew through motorway miles during the week as fast as it can devour tyres on a race track on the weekend – in many ways it’s the complete sports saloon package

 Once you’ve finished doing your best impersonation of Lewis Hamilton celebrating a Grand Prix victory, you’ll be just as impressed by how easy and relaxing the BMW M5 is to drive.
 It’s based on the uber-high-tech 5 Series so comes with the same spacious interior, intuitive infotainment system (with a special performance-oriented display layout) and a quiet, comfortable cabin that’ll help you while away hundreds of motorway miles with ease.

 There’s even more space in the back seats than you get in the Mercedes E63 and easily enough room to bring three tall friends long for the ride.
 Almost every surface you’ll poke feels solid and built to last, and there’s enough room in the boot to carry a few golf bags.

-So it’s fast, practical and – thanks to a raft of safety systems carried over from the 5 Series – safe.
+So the BMW M5 is fast, practical and – thanks to a raft of safety systems carried over from the 5 Series – safe.
 It’ll even steer for you on motorways and brake automatically to help avoid crashing into obstacles ahead around town.

 Unfortunately, this four-door supercar’s Achilles’ heel is its price.
 Even without any optional extras (such as carbon ceramic brakes), it’ll set you back nearly £90,000.
 That’s around £10,000 more than an entry-level E63 and nearly double what the already rapid 5 Series 540i xDrive costs.